August 30, 2024

 in a little chest pocket

-and I think they're going to overflow.
+and I think they're about to overflow.

 You opened one eye